 I received a B.Sc. degree and a M.Sc. degree in Telecommunications Engineering (both with First-Class Honours) from Miguel Hernández University (UMH), Elche, Spain, and a Ph.D. degree in Telecommunications Engineering from the Department of Signal Theory and Communications (TSC) of the Technical University of Catalonia (UPC), Barcelona, Spain.
 I have been a Research Assistant in the Ubiquituous Wireless Communications Research (Uwicore) laboratory at UMH, a Research and Teaching Assistant in the Mobile Communication Research Group (GRCM) at UPC, and a Research Fellow in the Centre for Communication Systems Research (CCSR) of the University of Surrey (UNIS), Guildford, United Kingdom.
 I currently am a Lecturer (Assistant Professor) in the Department of Electrical Engineering and Electronics (EEE) at the University of Liverpool (UoL), United Kingdom.

-I am co-author of the books Cognitive radio and its application for next generation cellular and wireless networks (Springer, 2012) and Heterogeneous cellular networks: Theory, simulation and deployment (Cambridge University Press, 2013).
-I have published more than 40 papers in refereed journals and recognised conferences and have been TPC for several IEEE conferences as well as reviewer for IEEE journals and conferences.
+I am co-author of three book chapters, I have published over 40 papers in refereed journals and recognised conferences and have been TPC for several IEEE conferences as well as reviewer for IEEE journals and conferences.

 My research interests embrace the field of radio communications, with special emphasis on several theoretical and experimental aspects of cellular mobile communication technologies, heterogeneous radio access networks and dynamic spectrum access in cognitive radio systems.
-I am or have been actively involved in the European-funded projects AROMA, NEWCOM++, FARAMIR, QoSMOS and CoRaSat along with the Spanish projects COGNOS and ARCO.
+I am or have been actively involved in the European-funded projects AROMA, NEWCOM++, FARAMIR, QoSMOS and CoRaSat.

 I am a member of the Institute of Electrical and Electronics Engineers (IEEE), IEEE Communications Society (ComSoc) and IEEE Vehicular Technology Society (VTS).